 HOTEL PICK UP/DROP OFF

 There are a couple of different options to get from your hotel to the Marina Hacienda del Mar.
-Transportation is not included in the trip price so it will be up to you to get this sorted out ahead of time.
+Transportation is not included in the trip price so it will be up to you to get this sorted out ahead of time or you can select the Transportaion option during checkout.

 Street Taxi.
 The third option is to find a street taxi.
 Just walk out to the street hail a taxi and ask how much the price will be to Hacienda Del Mar Marina in Puerto Juarez.
 These prices will greatly vary and you never know what the price will be.
-If you're lucky you may find one for $20US but expect to pay anywhere from $20-$35US each way if you are in the main hotel zone area in Cancun.
+The prices I offer

 Do not worry about getting a fishing license.
 We will have this all taken care of for you so that you are ready to fish!